makersacademy/bowling-challenge-ruby/README.md

 The method returns the current total score, following [traditional ten-pin bowling rules](https://en.wikipedia.org/wiki/Ten-pin_bowling#Traditional_scoring).
 There is no need to enter `game.bowl(0)` after a strike; the game logic will automatically move onto a new frame when a strike occurs (except for the final frame).

+The game does not validate the pinfall of rolls, so there's nothing to stop a user from inputting `game.bowl(100)`.
+The game does keep track of the number of frames, so a user can't add any more rolls after ten frames.

 ## Design

 This program comprises two classes: Game and Frame.
 Game encompasses the rules and logic of ten-pin bowling, and calculates the total score.
 Game holds an array of Frame objects.